lmstudio-ai/venvstacks/docs/file-formats.rst

 :ref:`package indexes <package-indexes>` layer settings respectively.
 The :uv-config:`sources` field in the common configuration is also restricted to only referring to named indexes.

+If any indexes require authentication to access, this must be configured via the ``uv``'s `runtime environment variables <https://docs.astral.sh/uv/reference/environment/>`__ rather than the file based configuration, as the package installation step relies solely on the generated layer lock files without reference to the config used when resolving the layers.

 Setting the :uv-config:`exclude-newer` config setting (or the ``UV_EXCLUDE_NEWER`` environment variable) also records that value as the layer lock time for all updated layer locks.
 Layers with a more recent recorded lock time will also be relocked